dante1130/sgi_demos/README.md

 ## Building the Project

 This project uses CMake to generate build files.
-To build the project, use the following commands:

 ### Visual Studio